telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 ![](images/Common_InstallingFromNuGet_08_wpf.png)

 5.Set the Telerik Server as a package source.
-Enter user credentials(from your telerik account) when prompted and search for the needed package.
+Enter user credentials (from your Telerik account) when prompted and search for the needed package.

 ![](images/Common_InstallingFromNuGet_09_wpf.png)